-A. Long-term Ecological Monitoring Long-term monitoring provides foundational data to detect trends in species behaviour, phenology, and habitat use over extended timeframes (Denny et.al., 2014).
-These datasets help distinguish between natural variability and climate-driven changes.
+A. Long-term Ecological Monitoring Long-term monitoring provides foundational data to detect trends in species behaviour, phenology, and habitat use over extended timeframes (Denny et al., 2014).
+Datasets help to distinguish between natural variability and climate-driven changes.
 For example, the North American Breeding Bird Survey and the Long-Term Ecological Research (LTER) Network have tracked shifts in migration, breeding timing, and population dynamics for over five decades.
 One key outcome from long-term studies is the advancement of spring events in mammals such as red squirrels (Tamiasciurus hudsonicus), with documented breeding dates occurring up to 18 days earlier over a 10-year period due to warmer springs.
 Similarly, phenological changes in ground squirrels (Spermophilus spp.) monitored over 39 years have revealed altered emergence dates linked to earlier snowmelt and warming soil temperatures.
 These programs offer invaluable insight into behavioural shifts by allowing researchers to correlate long-term climate trends with animal responses across generations and geographic scales.

-B. Remote Sensing and GPS Tracking Remote sensing technologies, such as satellite imagery, are used to measure environmental variables like vegetation greenness (NDVI), snow cover, and surface temperature (Du et.al., 2019).
-These variables are critical to assessing habitat conditions and how mammals adjust movement and foraging behaviour in response.
+B. Remote Sensing and GPS Tracking Remote sensing technologies, such as satellite imagery are used to measure environmental variables like vegetation greenness (NDVI), snow cover, and surface temperature (Du et al., 2019).
+These variables are critical for assessing habitat conditions and how mammals adjust movement and foraging behaviour in response to the environmental changes.
 GPS collars have revolutionized the study of animal movement.
 For instance, GPS-tagged caribou (Rangifer tarandus) in the Arctic have been shown to modify migratory routes and calving site selection in response to snow depth and vegetation onset as detected through MODIS satellite data.
-African elephants (Loxodonta africana) equipped with GPS collars demonstrated expanded movement ranges during dry periods, with some herds increasing travel distance by over 50 km to access permanent water sources.
+African elephants (Loxodonta africana) equipped with GPS collars has demonstrated expanded movement range during dry periods, with some herds increasing travel distance by over 50 km to access permanent water sources.
 Such data reveal how animals spatially and temporally adjust behaviour in response to climate variability.
 Remote sensing thus complements behavioural data by contextualizing movement and activity patterns within dynamic landscapes.

-C. Bio-logging and Telemetry Bio-logging involves attaching sensors to animals to record physiological and behavioural data, including heart rate, body temperature, and locomotion (Wilmers et.al., 2015).
+C. Bio-logging and Telemetry Bio-logging involves attaching sensors to animals for recording physiological and behavioural data, including heart rate, body temperature, and locomotion (Wilmers et al., 2015).
 These tools allow for fine-scale analysis of how animals cope with environmental stress in real-time.
 Heart rate monitors used on bighorn sheep (Ovis canadensis) have shown increased physiological stress during periods of elevated temperatures and low forage availability, aligning with observed reductions in activity and feeding.
 Accelerometers and temperature sensors on brown bears (Ursus arctos) revealed that denning duration has decreased due to warmer winters, with earlier emergence dates recorded over recent decades.
 Telemetry also supports behavioural ecology by tracking interactions, habitat selection, and predator-prey dynamics.
 For example, wolves (Canis lupus) fitted with GPS and accelerometers have provided data on kill rates, hunting effort, and pack movement in response to prey distribution and snow conditions.
 Bio-logging offers direct insights into individual-level responses, essential for understanding behavioural adaptations.